 - It’s necessary for the purposes of preventative or occupational medicine, for the general provision of medical care and, in some instances, for medical diagnosis;

-- It’s necessary for employment/social security purposes
+- It’s necessary for employment/social security purposes;

 - It’s necessary for research or statistical purposes e.g. to meet Government requirements, to monitor whether our equal opportunities policies are working and to ensure that disabled students and other under-represented groups receive appropriate support.

-PURPOSES FOR WHICH YOUR INFORMATION IS USED
+PURPOSES FOR WHICH YOUR PERSONAL DATA ARE USED